JoonatanKallio/JoonatanKallio/README.md

 Hi and welcome to my GitHub!
 ================================

-I am currently in my fourth year of studying software engineering and nearing the completion of my bachelor's degree at LUT-university.
+I am currently in my fourth year of studying software engineering and nearing the completion of my bachelor's degree at LUT university.
 I am interested in frontend development and UI & UX design.
 I have done multiple frontend projects and one full stack project.
 I am currently learning more about frontend development and React by doing Frontend Mentor challenges on my freetime.

 ### Technologies I have used in my projects or I am familiar with